Yemen flare-ups jeopardise peace negotiations | Law-Order

 Yemen flare-ups jeopardise peace negotiations

-"This unprovoked attack threatens the longest period of calm since the war in Yemen began," Miller said at a press briefing, reiterating that only an agreement between Yemenis could resolve the conflict.
+"Such repeated hostile and provocative actions are not consistent with the positive efforts that are being made to seek an end to the crisis," coalition spokesperson General Turki al-Malki said.
 U.N.
 Special Envoy for Yemen, Hans Grundberg, urged both sides to exercise maximum restraint and said military tensions at the Yemeni border had led to casualties, including civilian loss of life, over the past months.

 Both sides in Yemen's eight-year war have accused each other of attacks that break a relative lull in fighting and jeopardise peace talks that had been gathering momentum.
 Yemen's Houthi movement has battled a Saudi-led coalition since 2015 in a conflict that has killed hundreds of thousands and left 80% of the population dependent on aid.